-Have you ever felt that after accepting Christ’s sacrifice, the Law is still in effect in your life, or that you must make sure you are striving to keep every part of it, including the Sabbath day?
+Have you ever felt that after accepting Christ’s sacrifice the Law is still in effect in your life, and that you must make sure you are striving to keep every part of it, especially the Sabbath day?

 You may be thinking of the Scripture which Herbert Armstrong often quoted:

 “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil” (Matthew 5:17).

 Yet notice that Christ said He came to “fulfil” the law and the prophets.
 He was born under the Law (Galatians 4:4) and fulfilled all of its demands, including a sacrifice for sins (something none of us could ever do) and He fulfilled all that the prophets prophesied about Him as the Messiah.